Saving Money Is Beautiful

 Allure Magazine recommends Maybelline Lash Stiletto mascara, which retails at less than $8 - proving you don't have to spend a lot to get a dramatic, lengthening look.

 The best way to save on lip liner is to skip it altogether.
 It usually gets covered by your lipstick anyway.
-If it is a necessity to you, try Total Beauty's recommendation: Avon's Ultra Luxury Lip Liner, which retails for less than $2.
+If it is a necessity to you, try Total Beauty's recommendation: NYX Retractable Lip Liner, which retails for $15 for a pack of three.
+You can also buy the retractable lip liner as a single product, but the price goes up to around $7.

 The key purpose of astringents is simply to absorb oil.
 Instead of going for an expensive toner, try using witch hazel, available in large bottles at most drug stores.
 Always pour the liquid on a cloth or tissue and not directly on your face.